sebaspapu/FastFood/README.md

 To be able to be found and also to market their products in the most intuitive and easy way.
 Within this section it is important to specify the
 "Name of the establishment", and a contact email.

+It should be noted that the Firebase NoSQL cloud database was used for logging.

 The application has a side Menu with Navigation Drawer, where we find different options which allow us to move through the app in an agile way:
 -Within these we find a Map, where we can view and locate ourselves within our area, using the google API.
 -We found the Establishment option, which allows from the geolocation services of our smartphone to locate ourselves at a point, and draw a route from there to